National Wildlife Grant Programs

 NATIONAL GRANTS PROGRAM

-Launching in 2021, WIRES began a five-year National Grants Program where $5 million is allocated, $1 million per annum, to support wildlife rescue, rehabilitation, and recovery across Australia.
+Launched in 2021, WIRES began a five-year National Grants Program where $5 million is allocated, up to $1 million per annum, to support wildlife rescue, rehabilitation, and recovery across Australia.
 For more information view WIRES National Grants Program.

-In Year 1, 67 grants to improve outcomes for wildlife, were awarded across 4 Tiers, to groups in all states and territories.
-View 2021 Grant Recipients
+In Year 2, 75 grants to improve outcomes for wildlife, were awarded across 4 Tiers, to groups in all states and territories.
+View 2022 National Grants Recipients

-Applications for Year 2 will open in July 2022
+Applications for Year 3 will open mid 2023.

 RESEARCH GRANTS PROGRAM

-Launching in 2022, WIRES began a three-year Research Grants Program where $1.5 million is allocated, $500,000 per annum, to support critical national wildlife research projects.
+Launched in 2022, WIRES began a three-year Research Grants Program where $1.5 million is allocated, up to $500,000 per annum, to support critical national wildlife research projects.
 For more information view WIRES Research Grants Program.

-Year 1 applications closed March 2022 and grant recipients will be announced soon.
+Year 1 applications closed March 2022.
+View 2022 Research Grants Recipients

 VETERINARY VACCINATION GRANTS